-In February 2016, FASB issued ASU 2016-02, Leases.
+Accounting Policies for Future Pronouncements - In February 2016, FASB issued ASU 2016-02, Leases.
 The standard requires all leases with lease terms over 12 months to be capitalized as a right of use asset and lease liability on the statement of financial position at the date of lease commencement.
 Leases will be classified as either finance or operating.
 This distinction will be relevant for the pattern of expense recognition in the statement of activities.
 This standard will be effective for the fiscal year ending June 30, 2023.
 The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.

-Subsequent Events - The Organization evaluated subsequent events through December 3, 2020, when these financial statements were available to be issued.
-Management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+Subsequent Events - The Organization evaluated subsequent events through December 21, 2021, when these financial statements were available to be issued.